bmwcarit/MoCOCrW/doc/examples/example_kdf.md

 # KDF Interface

-All the KDF classes implement the method `mococrw::KeyDerivationFunction::deriveKey()` to derive a key of a fixed length from a given password and salt.
+All the KDF classes implement the method `mococrw::KeyDerivationFunction::deriveKey()` to derive a key of fixed length from a provided password and salt.
 Algorithm specific parameters are specified via the constructor.

 ```cpp
 class KeyDerivationFunction